sbb-design-systems/sbb-angular/src/angular-public/accordion/accordion.md

 ### Advanced Accordion

-You can navigate between panels of the accordion with "Next" and "Previous" buttons (step by step) as see below
+You can navigate between panels of the accordion with "Next" and "Previous" buttons (step by step) as seen below

 ```html
 <sbb-accordion class="example-headers-align">